OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

             MiniExcel.SaveAs(path, sheets, configuration: configuration);
 ```

-You can also use the new attribute ExcelSheetAttribute:
+We can also use new attribute ExcelSheetAttribute:

 ```C#
    [ExcelSheet(Name = "Departments", State = SheetState.Hidden)]